Comparing the face rings of a boolean complex and its barycentric subdivision: Introduction

 Beyond the proofs of Theorems~\ref{thm:no-equivariant-iso} and \ref{thm:yes-CM-in-coprime}, an important contribution of the present work is the reformulation and re-presentation of the ideas from \cite{garsia} that we use.
-In the context of generalizing them, we do a significant reorganization of these ideas to draw out and foreground what we view as the underlying conceptual picture of $\kk[\Sd\Delta]$ and $\kk[\Delta]$ that they provide.
-Specifically: \begin{itemize} \item The method for transferring bases presented in \cite[Section~6]{garsia} in the context of partition rings (and later applied in \cite{garsia-stanton} in the context of permutation invariants), is formulated here (for an arbitrary boolean complex $\Delta$) as resulting from the underlying fact that $\kk[\Delta]$ is {\em filtered over the poset of partitions with respect to dominance order}, and $\kk[\Sd\Delta]$ is the associated graded algebra; see Section~\ref{sec:garsia} (and especially Section~\ref{sec:filtering-garsia} and \ref{sec:garsia-transfer}) below. \item The linear-algebraic tests of Cohen--Macaulayness of a ranked poset given in \cite[Section~3]{garsia}, are here formulated, at the generality of an arbitrary balanced boolean complex, as springing from a beautiful characterization of Cohen--Macaulayness in terms of a certain subspace arrangement in a single finite-dimensional vector space over $\kk$; see Section~\ref{sec:garsia-LA-CM} (and especially Theorem~\ref{thm:garsia-LA-CM}) below. \end{itemize}
+In the context of adapting them, we do a significant reorganization of these ideas to draw out and foreground what we view as the underlying conceptual picture of $\kk[\Sd\Delta]$ and $\kk[\Delta]$ that they provide.
+Specifically: \begin{itemize} \item The method for transferring bases presented in \cite[Section~6]{garsia} in the context of partition rings (and later generalized in various directions in \cite{baclawski1981combinatorial, baclawski1981rings, garsia-stanton}), is formulated here (for an arbitrary boolean complex $\Delta$) as resulting from the underlying fact that $\kk[\Delta]$ is {\em filtered over the poset of partitions with respect to dominance order}, and $\kk[\Sd\Delta]$ is the associated graded algebra; see Section~\ref{sec:garsia} (and especially Section~\ref{sec:filtering-garsia} and \ref{sec:garsia-transfer}) below. \item The linear-algebraic tests of Cohen--Macaulayness of a ranked poset given in \cite[Section~3]{garsia}, are here formulated, at the generality of an arbitrary balanced boolean complex, as springing from a beautiful characterization of Cohen--Macaulayness in terms of a certain subspace arrangement in a single finite-dimensional vector space over $\kk$; see Section~\ref{sec:garsia-LA-CM} (and especially Theorem~\ref{thm:garsia-LA-CM}) below. \end{itemize}

 The structure of the paper is as follows.
 In Section~\ref{sec:background}, we give background on $\kk[\Delta]$ and $\kk[\Sd\Delta]$, and fix the notation used throughout.
 Sections~\ref{sec:garsia} and \ref{sec:garsia-LA-CM} are explications and generalizations of tools from \cite{garsia}, as follows.
 Section~\ref{sec:garsia} concerns the grading of $\kk[\Sd\Delta]$ and filtering of $\kk[\Delta]$ by partitions ordered by dominance, and, using this, explicates Garsia's method for transferring bases.
 Section~\ref{sec:garsia-LA-CM} gives Garsia's linear-algebraic characterization of Cohen--Macaulayness in terms of a certain subspace arrangement.
 Section~\ref{sec:counterex} proves Theorem~\ref{thm:no-equivariant-iso} (the counterexample to Question~\ref{q:murai}).
 Section~\ref{sec:positive} proves Theorem~\ref{thm:yes-CM-in-coprime}, using the tools developed in Sections~\ref{sec:garsia} and \ref{sec:garsia-LA-CM}.